 The Scottish Theatre Awards on the Fringe

-The main prize is awarded to the best Scottish theatre production.
-Productions with a Scottish director, writer, cast, or a Scottish-based theatre company, are eligible.
+The Leading Light prize is awarded to the best Scottish theatre production.
+Productions with a Scottish director, writer or cast, or a Scottish-based theatre company, are eligible.

-Best Scottish production
+Best Scottish theatre production

-Bright Spark Award for an emerging Scottish talent
+Bright Spark Award

 The SIT-UP Awards